2021 Arthur and Rochelle Belfer National Conference for Educators

 Due to the COVID-19 pandemic, the conferences will be virtual events.
 Virtual event access details will be provided in your email registration confirmation.

 About the Conference

-At the conference, Museum educators and scholars share rationales, strategies, and approaches for teaching about the Holocaust.
-Participants have the opportunity to tour the Museum’s exhibitions and to explore the Museum’s full range of resources.
-Those who complete the conference receive a set of educational materials from the Museum.
+During the conference, Museum educators and scholars share rationales, strategies, and approaches for teaching about the Holocaust.
+Participants have the opportunity to network with other educators, hear from Holocaust survivors, and explore the Museum’s full range of resources.
+Those who complete the conference receive educational materials from the Museum.